crgolden/goalify/README.md

 3. Visitors and Users can sign-up / sign-in with email, Facebook, and Google
 4. Users can create new Goals and Comments
 5. Users can subscribe to Goals (100 points) and complete those Subscriptions (500 points)
-6. Users can when other Users complete their Subscriptions
+6. Users can see when other Users complete their Subscriptions
 7. Developers can access the API with their authentication tokens
 8. Developers can contribute to the open source repository